Descendants (2015 film): Plot

 On a date with Ben, Mal becomes conflicted with her growing inner goodness and desire to please her mother, unsure of how to react to Ben's feelings towards her.
 During the school's family day, the villains' children are ostracized after an encounter with Audrey's grandmother, Queen Leah.
 She hates Mal because Maleficent's curse was the reason she missed Aurora's childhood, prompting an argument that drives Mal to end the beauty spell she used on Jane.
 Ben tries to reassure them that everything will be okay after the coronation.
 Doug tries to remain friendly towards Evie, but Chad forces him to distance himself from her.
 At Ben's coronation, Mal gives him a brownie containing the love spell's antidote, believing it is unnecessary to keep him under the spell.
 It turns out, per Ben's admission, that he was already freed of the spell since their date when he went swimming in the Enchanted Lake, believing that Mal only did it because she really liked him.
 However, much to Mal's surprise, it turns out Ben has had feelings for her all along.

 During Ben's crowning, a disillusioned Jane grabs the wand from her mother, wanting to improve her beauty, only for her to accidentally damage the Isle's barrier.
 Mal takes the wand from Jane, but torn over what to do, is encouraged by Ben to make her own choice rather than follow Maleficent's path.
 She recognizes that she and her friends have found happiness in Auradon and they choose to be good.
 Maleficent crashes the coronation ceremony, freezing everyone except Mal, Evie, Jay and Carlos.
 When they defy her, Maleficent transforms into a dragon.
 Mal and her friends use a counterspell, turning Maleficent into a lizard, her tiny size based on the amount of love in her heart.

-Mal returns the Fairy Godmother her wand as she unfreezes everyone and tells her not to be hard on Jane.
+Mal returns the Fairy Godmother's wand to her.
+The Fairy Godmother unfreezes everyone and Mal tells her not to be too hard on Jane.
 While the villains watch the celebration from afar, Auradon Prep's students party through the night.
 Mal's eyes turn green as she addresses the audience, telling them the story is not over yet.